evkx/evkx.github.io/content/models/kia/ev6/EV6_Long_Range_AWD/_index.md

 ## Performance

 The Kia EV6 Long Range AWD offers modest performance with a maximum power of 239 kW (325 hp / 321 bhp) and a total torque of 605 Nm (446 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.2 seconds and has a top speed of185 km/h (115 mph), aligning more closely with traditional internal combustion engine vehicles.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.2 seconds and has a top speed of 185 km/h (115 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging